MentorMatch1/MentorTest/README.md

 - Data is specifically and only formatted to the Science Mentorship Program at University of Alberta.
 While this part of the Project is open Source it is an Unused Version
 - FINAL DRAFT of Main Application is PRIVATE to protect Program Information.
 The Information Here does not reflect the Science Mentorship Program.
 - This Applicatoion can simply be seen as template of what a Mentor Mentee Matchign system might look like before it gets tailored to a specific program.
+- All of the data contained in the csv folder is made up to match the format we have created.
+This is not real student information.